benkay86/nom-tutorial/README.md

 We also model another good programming practice, unit testing.
 Within the `parsers` module we've defined another submodule called `tests` (you could call it anything you want).
 The line `#cfg[(test)]` tells Cargo that the `tests` module should only be compiled when running `cargo test`.
 The actual test takes place inside the function `fn test_not_whitespace()` (which again can have any name, but let's not get too creative).
 The `#[test]` just before the function name tells Cargo to run that function as a unit test when invoked with `cargo test`.

 Here panics are OK.
 A unit test succeeds if it doesn't panic.
-The macro `assert_eq!()` panics if its two arguments aren't true.
+The macro `assert_eq!()` panics if its two arguments aren't equal.
 We test out a few assertions in which the `not_whitespace` parser should succeed and make sure that the whitespace and following characters in each input sequence are not consumed.
 We also test out one case where the parser should fail.
 Even though our program isn't finished yet, you can already compile it and make sure the `not_whitespace` parser works as expected:

 ```console
 $ cargo test